Rental Agency

 The disappointment index calculator filters the total corpus by active category and returns a percentage of items accessible either for free, on ad-supported platforms, to rent, or on any actively selected streaming service.
 One limitation of the data is that it doesn’t distinguish platform availability across different seasons of a TV series.
 Therefore, the calculator likely underestimates exclusivity for shows where the newest seasons are platform-exclusive, but older seasons are released more widely.

 This site was made with Svelte and Astro and was coded with generous help from gemini-3.1-pro.
+The cool, number flippy animations are courtesy of NumberFlow.
+Charts made possible by D3.
 All words were written by me, your boi, Eric.
-Editing help by Djuna.
+Editing help from Djuna, Phil, Brad, Kyle, Brian, Ellenmarie, and Tom.

 The TV vending machine illustration was created in Blender with assets from James Middleton, Desertsage, and hd poly.